jnidzwetzki/saslpolicyd/README.md

 * Install the policy daemon
 * Start the service

-If you are using Debian or Ubuntu you can type:
+If you are using Debian or Ubuntu you can build your own dpkg-package by using the content of the debian/ folder.

-   make install

 * Add the policy service to your postfix configuration: